Deepanshu-Daga/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects
-Using state of the artDeep Learning skills
+Using state of the art Deep Learning skills